options1k/options1k/content/blog/strategies/Long term trend strategy.md

 Since there is no stop loss, I put the risk at the total of the spread.
 For example, selling a 230/220 spread on `MCD` is $1000 of risk.

 ## Summary / Notes
-This trading strategy is an alternative to actually investing (i.e. buying shares) in solid, profitable companies.
+This trading strategy is basically an alternative to actually investing (i.e. buying shares) in solid, profitable companies.

 i.e. If I had a lot of money, I would probably just buy 100 shares of Visa.
 At time of writing, it's around $245/share, so I would need $24,500 cash to do that.

-I *could* just buy a few shares, but then I would not be able to sell covered calls.
+I *could* just buy a few shares, but then I would not be able to sell covered calls on it.

 Optimally, this strategy will provide a steady source of income each month.
 Almost like dividend payments.